Current Projects:

 Land Management Planning

-Telluride Mountain Club Trails Proposal
+Telluride Trails Proposal

 Sheep Mountain Alliance advocates for a balanced approach to public lands management and recreation, which includes expanding recreational opportunities across our landscape that are sustainable and environmentally aware.
+We will remain engaged in the Telluride Mountain Club’s Trails Proposal throughout the remainder of its NEPA process!
+You can learn more about the proposal at the Telluride Mountain Club’s website.

 SMA members on a forest health tour with the United States Forest Service